 CCNE strives to avoid conflicts of interest in all aspects of its activities.
-CCNE considers conflicts of interest to include, but not be limited to, when a representative of CCNE, including a member of the Board of Commissioners, committee member, evaluator, staff, or consultant, has current or former employment by the institution whose residency program is being evaluated or current employment in an institution that is located in close proximity to or that is in direct competition with the program being evaluated.
+CCNE considers conflicts of interest to include, but not be limited to, when a representative of CCNE, including a member of the Board of

+Commissioners, committee member, evaluator, staff, or consultant, has current or former employment by the institution whose program is being evaluated, current employment in an institution that is located in close proximity to or that is in direct competition with the institution whose program is being evaluated, or attended the institution whose program is being evaluated.

-CCNE also considers it a conflict of interest when a CCNE representative, including members of the Board of Commissioners, committee members (including, but not limited to, Hearing Committee members), evaluators, staff, and consultants, has a pecuniary or personal interest (or the appearance of same) in a program, or because of a present organizational, institutional, or program association, he/she has divided loyalties or conflicts pertaining to the program.
+CCNE also considers it a conflict of interest when a CCNE representative, including members of the Board of Commissioners, committee members (including, but not limited to, Hearing Committee members), evaluators, staff, and consultants, has a pecuniary or personal interest (or the appearance of same) in a program, or because of a present organizational, institutional, or program association, a CCNE representative has divided loyalties or conflicts pertaining to the program.
 In such an instance, the CCNE representative shall not participate in any decision-making related to the program at issue.
 This restriction is not intended to prevent participation in decision-making in matters that have no direct or substantial impact on the organization, institution, or program with which the CCNE representative is associated.

 No current member of the Board of Commissioners may serve as a consultant to a program within CCNE's scope of accreditation review.
-In addition, if a member of the Board has served as a consultant to a program under review by CCNE in the past 10 years, he/she shall not participate in any decision-making related to that program.
-Any CCNE volunteer (e.g., committee member or evaluator) who consults with programs within CCNE's scope of accreditation review is required to disclose to such programs in writing that he/she is not representing CCNE when consulting.
+In addition, if a member of the Board has served as a consultant to a program under review by CCNE in the past 10 years, the member shall not participate in any decision-making related to that program.
+Any CCNE volunteer (e.g., committee member or evaluator) who consults with programs within CCNE's scope of accreditation review is required to disclose to such programs in writing that the volunteer is not representing CCNE when consulting.

 All individuals involved in any aspect of CCNE activities are expected to recognize relationships in which they may have an actual or potential conflict of interest and to recuse themselves from deliberations concerning institutions, organizations, and programs when such conflicts exist.
-Further all CCNE representatives, including members of the Board of Commissioners, committee members, evaluators, staff, and consultants, must exercise their independent judgment freely without undue pressure or perceived alliance to any organization or program that CCNE accredits or to any political entity within the nursing profession.
-CCNE may, at its discretion, remove a volunteer from service when it deems necessary due to a perceived, potential, or actual conflict of interest, or when deemed necessary to protect the best interests of CCNE.
+Further, all CCNE representatives, including members of the Board of Commissioners, committee members, evaluators, staff, and consultants, must exercise their independent judgment freely without undue pressure or perceived alliance to any organization, program that CCNE accredits, or political entity within the nursing profession.
+CCNE may, at its discretion, remove a volunteer from service when it deems it necessary due to a perceived, potential, or actual conflict of interest, or when it deems it necessary to protect the best interests of CCNE.